frederic-perez/AmE-dictionary/data/dictionary.md

 __syndicate__ _n_ :pencil2: _The national gambling syndicate._
 __syndicated__ _adj_ :two::hammer:
 __syndrome__ _n_
-__synecdoche__ _n_ :four: /sɪnˈɛkdəkɪ/ Synecdoche is when a part of something is used to refer to a whole.
+__synecdoche__ _n_ :five::mega: /səˈnɛkdəki/ /sɪnˈɛkdəkɪ/ Synecdoche is when a part of something is used to refer to a whole.
 Example: The commander had an army of 10,000 swords.
 (The people holding the swords were there, too.)
 __synesthesia__ _n_ :three::hammer:
 __synesthete__ _n_ :two::hammer: _Every synesthete has his own color correspondences._
 __synod__ _n_ :pencil2: